vladigt9/Advanced-tictactoe-with-MCTS-AI/README.md

 ## How to Play
 1. Run the `play.py` script to start the game.
 2. You will be prompted to select to play vs another person or vs the MCTS algorithm.
-3. If the latter is chosen you'd be promped to choose difficulty and wheteher you want to be first or second.
+3. If the latter is chosen you'd be prompted to choose difficulty and whether you want to be first or second.
 4. Play the game until all squares are filled.

 ## Installation